jvanstraten/fletcher_streams/README.md

     - *" transfer* - the completion of a single ready/valid handshake,
       causing the stream payload to logically be transferred from source to sink.

     - *" packet* - a collection of transfers and elements delimited by a nonzero `last` signal driven for the last transfer and a zero `last` signal driven for all other transfers.

+      TODO (johanpel): in paper shown in complexity level examples as "innermost sequence".
+We could define this as a packet, but perhaps using a specific word to mean innermost sequence is not necessary and worst case confusing with any previous notion of what a packet is?

     - *" batch* - a collection of transfers and elements delimited by a `last` signal for which the most significant bit is driven to `'1'` for the last transfer, but not for all other transfers.
 If the stream has zero `last` signals ($D=0$), a batch is defined to equivalent to a single element.

+      TODO (johanpel): in paper shown in complexity level examples as "whole outermost instance", but we could just call it an instance.

     - *" complexity* ($C$) - a number defining the set of guarantees made by the stream source about the structure of the transfers within